neuml/staticvectors/README.md

     </a>
 </p>

 `staticvectors` makes it easy to work with static vector models.
-This includes legacy models such as [Word2Vec](https://en.wikipedia.org/wiki/Word2vec), [GloVe](https://nlp.stanford.edu/projects/glove/) and [FastText](https://fasttext.cc/).
+This includes word vector models such as [Word2Vec](https://en.wikipedia.org/wiki/Word2vec), [GloVe](https://nlp.stanford.edu/projects/glove/) and [FastText](https://fasttext.cc/).
 While [Transformers-based models](https://github.com/huggingface/transformers) are now the primary way to embed content for vector search, these older models still have a purpose.

 For example, this [FastText Language identification model](https://fasttext.cc/docs/en/language-identification.html) is still one of the fastest and most efficient ways to detect languages.
 N-grams work well for this task and it's lightning fast.